-How the organization formerly known as Rape Victim Advocates rebranded to become Resilience, transformed their messaging, and grew their impact.
+How the organization formerly known as Rape Victim Advocates rebranded to become Resilience, transformed its messaging, and grew its impact.

 As a 44-year-old nonprofit organization, Rape Victim Advocates (RVA) was at crossroads when they engaged Prosper Strategies and our strategic partner, Substance Strategic Visual Communication.

 Their name and brand no longer aligned with the expanding scope of their mission, yet many of their stakeholders felt personally tied to their existing identity.